vis4rd/com_project_2022/README.md

-# com_2022
-Project for Computerization of Measuremenets course
+# Computerization of Measurements Project

+Spatial measurements of objects using a stepper motor.
+Semester 7, year 2022.